story

 Subtle Stories of Racial Change for White Churches

 I was so excited to see this in my Facebook newsfeed today.
 Erin Wathen offers some advice to congregations that aren’t all on the same page about marriage equality.
-This sage pastor recognizes that struggle in some congregations even if it’s not an issue in her own.
-She knows — as well as I do —Continue reading “Subtle Stories of Racial Change for White Churches”
+This sage pastor recognizes that struggle in some congregations even if it’s… Continue reading

 The Stories Civilians Need to Hear